vanus-labs/docs/user-manual/concepts/subscription.md

 # Subscription

-The subscription reflects the consumer's interest in receiving events and describes the method for delivering the events.
+The subscription in Vanus reflects the consumer's interest in receiving events and describes the method for delivering the events.

-## Subscription Struct

 A subscription in Vanus has the following properties: